 When the WLAN AP port is configured for WPA2-Enterprise security, connected clients are required to periodically reauthenticate themselves to the WLAN network.
 The interval is configured using the re-auth-period command.

-Table 6 lists the authentication methods that the node supports.
+Table 6: WLAN client authentication types lists the authentication methods that the node supports.